alinatincas/How-to-deploy-to-Umbraco-Cloud-with-AzureDevOps-release-pipelines/README.md

 ![task](https://user-images.githubusercontent.com/27504014/219952072-80bb80a6-3a2b-4a8c-9c4d-8a67f2d51080.png)

 **2.** Let´s add one more task called “PowerShell”.
-This task creates a PowerShell script that clones down our Umbraco Cloud environment.
+This task creates a PowerShell script that clones down your Umbraco Cloud environment.
 - Pick “inline” type, so we can write our own PowerShell commands.
 -  Add in the **script code from the file named [“script1.txt”](https://github.com/alinatincas/Setting-up-CI-CD-for-Umbraco-Cloud-using-Azure-DevOps/blob/main/script1.txt)**.